-Because of the OSGi's ClassLoader magic, you'll likely need to provide the ClassLoader of your classes during the SolverFactory creation, so it can find the classpath resources (such as the solver config, score DRL's and domain classes) in your jars.
+Because of the OSGi's ClassLoader magic, provide the ClassLoader of your classes during the SolverFactory creation, so it can find the classpath resources (such as the solver config, score DRL's and domain classes) in your jars.

 Planner does not require OSGi.
 It works perfectly fine in a normal Java environment too.